 IMPORTANT PROPORTIONS:

-• The length of body from the point of shoulder to the point of buttocks exceeds the height at withers by 10-15%.
+The length of body from shoulder to croup exceeds the height at withers by 10-15%.

 The length of body is measured from the front edge of point of shoulder (shoulder-scapular joint) to point of buttock (ischiatic tuberosity).